RahulTandon1/gci-reverse-whois/what-is-who-is.md

 From what i've read, it heps one "Discover all domain names associated with an individual or an organization." src -> https://reverse-whois-api.whoisxmlapi.com/

+And the ICANN has been trying to get rid off it / come with an alternative that's more secretive and is a bit more private for domain registeres (not registrars).

 **USES**
 - You can tell if your site's hacked by looking at anomalies in your whois info